 ARM: Automatic retail creates a better user experience.
 Automated retail units are larger in size and showcase the products much like in a retail store with high end lighting and design; the user experience is fun and modern.
 The sides of the unit can have large digital screens to promote your brand or sell as advertising space, and the user interface is generally a touchscreen rather than buttons with numbers on a vending machine.

 VM: When money is inserted into a self service vending machine, there’s always risk of a customer losing money due to a malfunction in the machine.
 This is still common enough, we have all seen people struggling to get their product, nudging the machine to get a product to dispense.

 ARM: Equipped with laser sensor technology and internal cameras, automatic retail machines ensure the product is dispensed.
 In the rare and unlikely event the product does not dispense, the card is not charged and there is communication with the client.

 Vending and smart vending retail marketing have the clear objective of selling items, that’s it, and this works for many types of lower cost products.
 Automated retail allows brands to really showcase their products in non-traditional locations.
 The automated retail unit is unique in that there is a tremendous opportunity to showcase products beautifully, advertise through digital signage, connect with customers through interaction at the touchscreen and ultimately sell your product.

 Different Goals and Purposes, Connecting Customers with Branding

-Vending is a great solution for low margin on the go items such as chips, pop, snacks and similar items.
+Vending is a great solution for low margin on the go items such as chips, pop, snacks and similar items, food vending machine.
 People are familiar with these products, and don’t need to be sold or educated.

 When considering the facts, the automated retail machine should be compared to pop up stores or brick and mortar stores rather than vending machines.
 Simply put, the only thing automated kiosks and vending have in common is that they both dispense a product.
 The real question is, how do you want your brand to be displayed?